TILseg/TILseg/README.md

 - - - -
 TILseg (Tumor-Infiltrating Lymphocyte segmentation) is a software created to segment different types of cells capatured on a whole slide image of breast tissue.
 The tissue is stained using hematoxylin and eosin (H&E), then the resulting images are often used by pathologists to diagnose breast cancer.
 Tumor-infiltrating lymphocytes (TILs) are often found in high concentrations in breast cancer tissue.
 Therefore, reliable identification of cell types, and their locations is imperative for accurate diagnoses.
 This software aims to complement the diangosis pipeline by automating the segmentation and quantification of these cells from whole slide images.
 Approaches, like TILseg, are carving out the interface between computational tools and traditional histological, pathological, and medicinal approaches.

 This software provides a straightforward method for analyzing H&E stained microscope images and classifying and quantifying TILs present in the stained image.
 Briefly, the software takes in a given number of slide images, divides the image into a set of smaller patches, and filters out patches that do not contain significant amounts of tissue.
 A superpatch consisting of several smaller patches, from multiple slide images, is then passed into the machine learning model.

-Hyper-parameters optimization with various clustering algorithms can be performed by the software.
-Once training and validation via scoring of clustering is complete, the model is used to identify different cell types and segment and enumerate identified TILs.
-Detailed images and comma-separated value files with quantifiable details are created for each patch containing tissue.
+K-Means (n=4) was found to be the optimal clustering algorithm used to segment TILs.
+However, the model fitting is still imperfect as the TILs cluster may also include other cell types such as fibroblast cells (more fibrous and elongated), plasma (more triangular), etc. due to the similarity in their staining to TILs (more circular).The current algorithm accounts for this by filtering the TILs cluster based on area and circularity criteria that a TIL is assumed to meet.
+On the other hand, clustering algorithms such as DBSCAN can prove to be a more nuanced 'filter' since it takes into account the spatial distribution of pixels that K-Means does not.
+Thus, it may be able to differentate and cluster cells types based on the spatial arrangement of pixels within each cell (i.e. a cell's shape).
+However, the spatial algorithms previously tested in this module faced memory issues when initially implemented due to their computational complexity and large image sizes.
+To circumvent these memory issues, we have developed a tool that can use K-Means to as a preliminary step to isolate the pixels corresponding to the assumed TILs cluster.
+Then, this cluster can be transformed into features that can be further clustered by DBSCAN.

+Though hyparameter tuning has not yet been done, we hope that this tool can be utilized by future users and/or researchers in tailoring DBSCAN for their own needs.

-This software is broken into three different modules that users can call: `preprocessing.py`, `model_selection.py`, and `seg.py`.
+This software is broken into four different modules that users can call: `preprocessing.py`, `model_selection.py`, `seg.py`, and `refine_kmeans`.
 The modules are intended to be used sequentially and their main functions/use cases are outlined in sections below.

 ### 2. METHODOLOGY: ###
 - - - -